 Old rituals play on my mind.
 Edward and I used to cook the rice together for family dinners.
 He loved measuring it out, helping to wash it and then turn the rice cooker on, all the while standing next to me on a kitchen chair so that he could reach the work top.
 He would shriek in delight when the light went on and then, when it was ready to eat, proudly tell us how he had made it.
 Now it’s made in silence.

-Packing the car to go anywhere is now quicker, but there is a gap in the back seat where he once sat.
-I would look in the rearview mirror and smile at him, Alice and Arthur as they happily played or sang songs together.
+Packing the car to go anywhere is now quicker, but there is a gap in the back seat where he used to sit.
+I would look in the rearview mirror and make faces at him, Alice and Arthur as they happily played or sang songs together.
 Life used to revolve around his medication, which could be stressful, but I loved doing it because it was for him.
 I would give anything to return to those more complicated days but I can’t, so my challenge is to turn these memories into happy ones and, instead of crying that it is all over, I must learn to smile that it ever happened at all.
 He was a breath of fresh air and a bundle of love, and we were lucky to have him in our lives.